khusmann/frictionless-categorical-examples/missing-value-questions/README.md

 missing value levels and regular value levels to be different, so it makes sense for them to reference separate tables.

-ALSO!
-Having separate tables lets you re-use the missing value table definitions with many different categorical variables, rather than needing to re-specify the missing levels with all of the values.
+Also, having separate tables lets you re-use the missing value table definitions with many different categorical variables, rather than needing to re-specify the missing levels with all of the values.